mysociety/alavetelitheme/README.md

 Handlingar Theme
 ==============

+Create pull request from [alavetelitheme master branch](https://github.com/mysociety/alavetelitheme/tree/master) to our [dev](https://github.com/handlingar/handlingar-theme/tree/dev) branch.

-All suggested changes are pushed into [dev](https://github.com/handlingar/handlingar-theme/tree/dev) branch.
+Then do your suggested changes and pushed into [dev](https://github.com/handlingar/handlingar-theme/tree/dev) branch.

-These are then tested on the development server.
+Test these changes on the development server.

 If everything from [dev](https://github.com/handlingar/handlingar-theme/tree/dev) branch works correctly on development server we then do a Pull Request (PR) to [main](https://github.com/handlingar/handlingar-theme/tree/main) branch.

+Then we push [main](https://github.com/handlingar/handlingar-theme/tree/main) branch to production server.

 Read more about project work order at: [Handlingar Wiki](https://gitlab.com/handlingar/handlingar/-/wikis/)